fedor28/Image_Quality_Assesment/README.md

-# Image_Quality_Assesment
+# Image Quality Assesment

-This repo contains image quality assesment (IQA) model implementation.
+This repo contains implementation of image quality assesment (IQA) model.
 It's a part of pipeline of self-checkout model.

 To make IQA regressor firstly I have generated the dataset by the next way: I take initial images from production and apply to them different distortions (gaussian, horizontal, vertical blur).
 The more information in []